yoasif/yoasif.github.io/_posts/2025-03-02-who-else-is-surprised-that-mozilla-uses-technical-and-interaction-data-for-advertising-purposes-on-the-new-tab-page.markdown

 ### Ads are optional / You can use a blank new tab

 I know ads are optional.
-I just don't expect that after sharing technical and interaction data to help **improve Firefox**, that Mozilla would turn around and monetize that technical data by linking it to advertising data in ways that Mozilla specifically disclaimed in their documentation.
+I just don't expect that after sharing technical and interaction data to help **improve Firefox**, that Mozilla would turn around and monetize that technical data by linking it to advertising data in ways that Mozilla specifically disclaims in their documentation.

 [^1]: "[Content recommendations on the Firefox New Tab page - FAQ](https://support.mozilla.org/en-US/kb/new-tab/revision/285809)"  Sep 30, 2024, 11:09:15 AM.
 [^2]: "[Sponsored shortcuts on the New Tab page](https://support.mozilla.org/en-US/kb/sponsor-privacy/revision/277826)"   Mar 12, 2024, 2:17:43 PM.